mattst/PasteAhead/README.md

 - Open the command palette and select: `Package Control: Install Package`
 - Wait for the package list to be updated and then select: `PasteAhead`
+- Note: Package submitted, awaiting adding by admins.

-Users can download the [zip file](https://github.com/mattst/SublimePasteAhead/archive/master.zip) and install the plugin [manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html) if they prefer.
+Users can download the [zip file](https://github.com/mattst/PasteAhead/archive/master.zip) and install the plugin [manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html) if they prefer.

 ### Key Bindings